 - Basics and Podcast by Olaf Kapinski (German)

 - Basics and Podcast by Bernd Geropp (German)

 How we apply this

-Applying O3s can be challenging (a lot of travel, different projects, industry related priorities, changing staff members, …).
+Applying O3s can be challenging (a lot of travel, different projects, changing priorities, new staff members, …).
 Here is how we do it.
-These best practices are being extended and modified over time:
+These best practices are being extended and might get modified over time:

 - Meet weekly and have it scheduled using the calendar (skip the meeting if someone is traveling, move the meeting if needed using the calendar).

 - Meet for about 20 minutes (>=1/3 coachee + <=1/3 coach + ~1/3 together) and use about 10 minutes as buffer time or to immediately work on action items (e.g. sending requested information via mail).
 The first/initial O3 might take up to 60 minutes.